-Running the activity
+Running the activity:

-1.Draw the pleasure and gain graph.
+- Draw the pleasure and gain graph.

-From the things you do at work, please answer the following questions:
+- Instruct participants to add notes to the graph: “Of the things you do at work, please answer the following questions:

-3.Explain the participants about the magic quadrant, the pleasure and gain quadrant, and about the Big Pain intersection.
+- Explain to participants about the magic quadrant, the pleasure and gain quadrant, and the Big Pain intersection.

-4.Hold a conversation on what could be done so we move each item towards the magic quadrant.
+- Hold a conversation about what could be done so we move each item towards the magic quadrant.